elescj/elescj.github.io/projects/boston-house/README.md

 ## 💡 Insights & Recommendations
 - Actionable insights have been derived for each key variable influencing housing prices.
-- Strategic recommendations are provided for stakeholders such as city planners, real estate developers, homeowners, prospective buyers, and realtors to support data-informed decisions.
+- Based on the model results, we provide the following actionable insights for various stakeholders, including urban planners, policymakers, real estate developers, homeowners, and investors.

 <a id="technologies-used"></a>
 ## ⚙️ Technologies Used